Marek's Disease Vaccine (Rispens CVI 988 Strain)This page contains information on Marek's Disease Vaccine (Rispens CVI 988 Strain) for veterinary use.

 Exposure to disease must be minimized as much as possible.

 For veterinary use only.

-Trial Data: Merial Select's vaccines have met the requirements of the USDA in regard to safety, purity, potency and the capability to protect susceptible chickens.
+Merial’s vaccines have met the requirement of the USDA in regard to safety, purity, and potency.
 This vaccine has been tested by the Master Seed immunogenicity test for efficacy.

 |Every effort has been made to ensure the accuracy of the Marek's Disease Vaccine (Rispens CVI 988 Strain) information published above.
 However, it remains the responsibility of the readers to familiarize themselves with the product information contained on the US product label or package insert.|

 Copyright © 2018 North American Compendiums.
 Updated: 2018-01-04